lassidev/writeups/TryHackMe/Sea Surfer.md

 THM{REDACTED}
 ```

 Great.
-First things first, let's get away from this horrible pseudoterminal reverse shell, and add our public key to `kyle`'s `authorized_keys` file.
-Then we can simply `ssh` in.
+First things first, let's get away from this horrible pseudoterminal reverse shell.

+**Kyle** seems to have left an `SSH` private "testkey" in their `.ssh` folder - and we can use it to `SSH` into the box as `kyle`.

 Afterwards, it's probably best to remove the wildcard payloads to keep the machine from spawning multiple reverse shells which freeze, as this will likely kill the server's performance over enough time.

 ### root, method 1